Need an affordable and reliable monitor for business and office-related work?

 But it gets better: 4K UHD looks incredibly sharp even on a 43″ screen with a pixel density of 103 pixels per inch, which means that no scaling is necessary.

-The monitor has a VA panel with full sRGB gamut coverage, 10-bit color depth, a 300-nit peak brightness and a high contrast ratio of 5,000:1, so you can expect natural colors with deep blacks.
+The monitor has an IPS panel with full sRGB gamut coverage, 10-bit color depth, a 300-nit peak brightness and a contrast ratio of 1,000:1.

 Keep in mind that all 43″ monitors use a BGR layout instead of the regular RGB.
 This makes the text appear a bit blurry at 100% scaling, but there are ways to alleviate this.